hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 * **D﻿uration:** All workshops are time bombed.
 You will define here the time alloacted to perform the workshop
 * **A﻿ctive:** Tag to set to enable visibility of the workshop's tile in the registration portal
 * **W﻿orkshopImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
 A workshop image is embbeded in the first emails
+* **session type:** Workshops-on-Demand by default (automatically created at the import of the wod.yml file process)

 The following fields are required by the infrastructure.
+And I will work as the infrastructure Admin with Matt to define them.

 * **capacity:** The number of maximum concurrent students allowed to take on the workshop
 * **range:** The range between which students get picked at registration time
 * **r﻿eset and ldap** entries are to be used by backend server automation if dedicated reset scripts and ldap authentication are required by the workshop
-* **session type:** Workshops-on-Demand by default
-* **location:** If your setup includes multiple production sites, use this field to allocate workshops according to your needs.
-In the case of the HPE Developer Community, some workshops can only run on a HPE GreenLake .
-As a consequence, the location is set to greenlake in this case
+* **location:** If your setup includes multiple jupyterhub servers, use this field to allocate workshops according to your needs.
-* **Compile:** This entry will be filled with the name of a script to be compiled at deployment time.
+* **compile:** This entry will be filled with the name of a script to be compiled at deployment time.
 This feature allows the admin to hide login scripts and credentials in non-editable executable files
-* **Varpass:**  This defines whether or not a workshop requires a password variable needs to be leveraged
+* **varpass:**  This defines whether or not a workshop requires a password variable needs to be leveraged
 * **B﻿adgeImg:** As part of the lifecycle of the workshop, several emails are sent to the student.
 In the final email, a badge is included.
 It allows the student to share its accomplishment on social media like linkedin for instance
-* **B﻿eta:** Not implemented yet :-)
+* **beta:** Not implemented yet :-)

-* **A﻿lternateLocation:** Not implemented yet.
-The purpose is allow automation of the relocation of a workshop in case of primary location's failure
+* **AlternateLocation:** future development.
+The purpose is to allow automation of the relocation of a workshop in case of primary location's failure

 *N﻿ote:* B﻿oth W﻿orkshopImg and B﻿adgeImg are delivered by the frontend web server.

 I﻿f you feel you need more details about the registration process, please take a look at the **Register Phase** paragraph in [the following introductionary blog](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/).

-I﻿n the **Replays table:**
+I﻿n the **Replays table:

-A﻿ new entry will need the following:

 ![](/img/wod-db-go-3.png)

-* **ID:** This ID is used to link the correct video with the associated workshop
+* **ID:** This ID is used to link the correct video with the associated workshop.
+This is the replayId present in the workshops table (automatically created at the import of the wod.yml file process)
 * **Avatar:**  This is the link to the presenter 's picture that will be displayed on the workshop's tile on the registration portal
 * **D﻿escription:** Same description as the one available in the workshop's table entry
 * **P﻿resenter:** Name of the presenter